HACManchester/membership-system/docs/project-health.md

 ### Quick wins (days)

-1. Delete the dead files listed above; move Clockwork to `require-dev`.
+1. Delete the dead files listed above.
 2. Bump Node in the Dockerfile to a current LTS.
 3. Remove the legacy BrowserKit tests (port the few with unique coverage to Feature tests first).